gabyfutemma/data-dashboard/README.md

 ![App map](./assets/images/dashboard.png)

 ## Use
-If you want to access, put the username *juliana* and the password *gatinhos*.
+If you want to access, put the username *visitante* and the password *123456*.

 ## Technology Stack
 + HTML5